enkoder/beanstalk/README.md

 Various components and design system elements can be viewed and developed without needing the run the API and depend upon real data.

-_There's currently an issue with building Storybook with rspack, so don't expect much here until things are fully functional again._

 The Webapp is built using [rspack](https://www.rspack.dev/) which is a replacement for webpack written in Rust.
 It's crazy fast and only going to get so much better.
 Yes, this is a small app, but I wanted to try out the new hotness.